collectiveaccess/ProvidenceDocs/_source/setup/systemReq.rst

 What is Providence?
 -------------------

 **Providence** is the core of CollectiveAccess.
-It includes a schema modeling framework, a database, a media system framework capable of manipulating and converting digital images, video, audio and documents, and a web-based user interface application for cataloguing, searching and managing your collections.
+It includes a data modeling framework, a database, a media handling framework capable of manipulating and converting digital images, video, audio and documents, and a web-based user interface application for cataloguing, searching and managing your collections.
 If you are starting out with CollectiveAccess, **Providence** is the first (and most important) component you need to install.
 All other CollectiveAccess components are add-ons to Providence and require a functional Providence installation.

 Getting Started
 -------------------

-Providence is a web-based application that runs on a designated server computer.
-Users access the server from their own computers over a network using standard :ref:`web browser software <Supported_web_browsers>`.
+Providence is a web-based application that runs on a server.
+Users access the server from their own computers over a network using standard web browser software.
 As with any web-based application, Providence is designed to be accessed via the internet, enabling collaborative cataloguing of collections by widely dispersed teams.
 However, you do **not** have to make your Providence installation accessible on the internet.
 It will function just as well on a local network with no internet connectivity, or even on a single machine with no network connectivity at all.
-Who gets to access your system is entirely up to you and your network administrator.
+Who gets to access your system is entirely up to you.

-The first step, before attempting an installation, is to verify that your server meets the basic requirements for running Providence:
+Before attempting an installation verify that your server meets the basic requirements for running Providence:

 .. csv-table::